 Day 1

 Day 2

 Day 2

 Day 3

 Day 3

-Day 3

-Day 3

-No refunds will be made.
+No refund will be made.

-If a student drops a course and then adds another course at a later time during the 100% refund period, additional charges may result.
+If a student drops a course and then adds another course at a later time after the 100% refund period, additional charges may result.
 Students should always add and drop a course during the same session to avoid these charges.